kamil-kw/kamil_cv_1st_project/README.md

 ### All pages:

-As goal was to achieve a one consistent layout within all pages, I did include:
+A goal was to achieve a one consistent layout within all pages.
+This includes:

 * Photo on top of all pages;
 * Top navigation bar accessible while scrolling down;